Jamaica Avenue: Transportation

-In June 2020, mayor Bill de Blasio announced that the city would test out busways on Jamaica Avenue from Sutphin Boulevard to 168th Street, a distance of about 0.9 mi, in downtown Jamaica.
-Despite a deadline of October 2020, the Jamaica Avenue busway was not in place at that time.
-Furthermore, transportation advocates did support a bus lane in downtown Jamaica, but they preferred a bus lane on the busier Archer Avenue corridor, which parallels Jamaica Avenue to the south.
+In June 2020, mayor Bill de Blasio announced that the city would test out a "busway" project on Jamaica Avenue from Sutphin Boulevard to 168th Street, a distance of about 0.9 mi, in downtown Jamaica.
+This restricted that stretch of Jamaica Avenue in both directions to buses only, except that other vehicles could enter at certain points as long as they exited at the very next right turn.
+The project was implemented in October 2021, but was curtailed by late 2022 in response to opposition from local merchants.
+The busway's regulations, which had been in effect 24 hours a day, seven days a week, were reduced to 8 AM - 6 PM, seven days a week.
+Some area polticial figures had wanted a further reduction to just weekday rush hours (6 AM - 10 AM and 4 PM - 7PM).
+While some transportation advocates did support a bus lane in downtown Jamaica, they more strongly defended the busway on a short stretch of the busier Archer Avenue corridor, which parallels Jamaica Avenue to the south, and still remains in effect at all times.

 Jamaica Avenue intersects with other former country roads in Queens which have become important urban streets, including Woodhaven Boulevard, Myrtle Avenue, Lefferts Boulevard, Metropolitan Avenue, Sutphin Boulevard, Parsons Boulevard, Francis Lewis Boulevard, and Springfield Boulevard.
 Jamaica Avenue, from Alabama Avenue in East New York, Brooklyn to the Nassau County line, is 10.9 mi long.

 The Jamaica Center–Parsons/Archer station with its associated bus station is a major transport hub, a rival to the nearby Jamaica–179th Street station on Hillside Avenue.